GilOliveira/schemadotorg/modules/schemadotorg_report/README.md

 The Schema.org Blueprints Report module provides a report for browsing Schema.org types, properties, and naming conventions.

-When enabled this module allows site builders to browse Schema.org in a modal dialog within the Schema.org mapping UI.
+This module allows site builders to browse Schema.org in a modal dialog within the Schema.org mapping UI.

 Features